scalalang2/golang-fifo/README.md

   protected by lock, which limits the scalability.

 ### S3-FIFO & SIEVE
-Various workloads typically follows Power law distribution (e.g. Zipfian distribution) as shown in the following figure.
+Various workloads typically follows **Power law distribution (e.g. Zipf's law)** as shown in the following figure.

 ![zipflaw_discovered_by_realworld](./docs/zipf_law_discovered_by_realworld_traces.png)

-The analysis reveals that most requests are "one-hit-wonders", accessed only once.
+The analysis reveals that most requests are "one-hit-wonders", which means it's accessed only once.
 Consequently, a cache eviction strategy should quickly remove most objects after insertion.

 **S3-FIFO** and **SIEVE** achieves this goal with simplicity, efficiency, and scalability using simple FIFO queue only.